-Simple sautéed asparagus pairs well with bright cherry tomatoes.
+This simple sautéed asparagus is paired beautifully with bright cherry tomatoes.
 A splash of cream and Parmesan rounds everything out.
-A perfect side dish for a holiday meal.
+If you don’t know how to sauté asparagus, it’s easy!
+It’s great year-round as a summer side dish or a perfect compliment for a holiday meal.

 I’m not really sure how she succeeded in making my baby look like the Jolliest Christmas Elf That Ever Was, but she totally did.
 I can just see him with a tiny little hammer tinkering away at an Etch-a-Sketch, pointy ears a-twitching.

 Truman was the easy one.
 Charlotte, on the other hand, totally freezes up when more than one person is paying attention to her.
 We ask her to smile, we get a grimace with upturned lips.
 We tickle her, she squirms mercilessly.
 We offer Fruit Loop bribes and get a meltdown when she can’t hold the baggie.
 Somehow, SOMEHOW, Sandi managed to make her look adorable and smiley.

 As if to rub it in our face, Charlotte the Stoic was laughing and singing the whole car ride home.
 She giggled like a maniac about how half of her booty is purple and the other half is green and poopy poopy poopy.
 How did I not think of resorting to potty humor when it mattered most??

 If you want to see the rest of the shoot, here it is.
 Thanks Sandi for photoshopping in both mine and Eric’s heads on the family shot so that we didn’t look like huge-mouthed Muppet characters (we were trying to make our kids smile for the camera.)
 Your talent is dumbfounding.